Reversibility and symmetry of affine toral automorphisms: Introduction

 In addition to this, we describe the structure of conjugacy and similarity classes in $\mathrm{GL}(2,\mathbb{Z}) \ltimes \mathbb{T}^{2}$.
 If $\det(A-I) \neq 0$, each similarity class contains only finitely many affine conjugacy classes; by contrast, when $1$ is an eigenvalue of $A$, a similarity class contains uncountably many.

-The main results of the paper can be summarized as follows: \begin{itemize} \item We give explicit necessary and sufficient conditions for reversibility and strong reversibility of affine toral maps $ (A,\overline{a})$, depending on the conjugacy type of $ A$, the solvability of linear congruences involving $ A,~ \overline{a}$ and possible reversing involutions, cf. Theorem~\ref{revtoraut}.
+The main results of the paper can be summarized as follows: \begin{itemize}

-\item We describe precisely the orbit structure of translation components under the action of $GL(2,\mathbb Z)$, proving finiteness of conjugacy classes in a similarity class, cf. Definiton~\ref{sim}, when $ 1$ is not an eigenvalue and uncountability otherwise, cf. Proposition \ref{prop:similarity-conjugacy-count}.

 \item We establish a geometric fixed-point criterion for affine toral maps using Pick’s theorem and explicit lattice-point counts, cf. Theorem~\ref{fixed-point}.
-Moreover, we show that affine maps have the same topological entropy as the corresponding toral automorphism, cf. Theorem~\ref{top entrpy}.
+Moreover, we show that these maps have the same topological entropy as the corresponding induced toral automorphisms, cf. Theorem~\ref{top entrpy}.

+\item We describe in detail the orbit structure of the translation components under the action of $GL(2,\Z)$, and determine the number of conjugacy classes contained in a given similarity class, cf. Theorem~\ref{orbit counting}.

+\item We give explicit necessary and sufficient conditions for reversibility and strong reversibility of affine toral maps $ (A,\overline{a})$, depending on the conjugacy type of $ A$, the solvability of linear congruences involving $ A,~ \overline{a}$ and possible reversing involutions, cf. Theorem~\ref{revtoraut}.

 \end{itemize}

 From this work, it is observed that the arithmetic structure of $\mathrm{GL}(2,\mathbb{Z})$, the linear action of $A$ on the torus, and the position of~$\overline{a}$ in $\mathbb{T}^2$ together give rise to interesting dynamics.
 Despite its apparent complexity, all calculations can be carried out using basic tools.
 From a dynamical viewpoint, the reversibility conditions for affine toral automorphisms can be interpreted in terms of a linear cohomological equation over the base toral automorphism, with reversibility corresponding to the absence of a cohomological obstruction; this perspective is discussed briefly at the end of the paper, cf. Section~\ref{coho}.
 Hopefully, the methods introduced here will be useful for studying reversible dynamics on higher-dimensional tori and their associated (affine) groups.